Implementation of runc as of November 2024

 }

-process monitors the master by epoll
+Meanwhile, the run process monitors the master by epoll in the recvtty.

-, copies the stream read from the master to standard output, and transferring standard input of the run
+It receives messages by the recvmsg, copies the stream read from the master to standard output, and transferring standard input of the run process to the master:

 go func() { _ = epoller.Wait() }()